 Preventing Listeria Infection

-Important food safety measures should be followed to prevent Listeria infection – especially among the elderly and pregnant women.
+Important food safety measures should be followed to prevent Listeria infection, especially among the elderly, pregnant women, and those who are immunocompromised.

 Given its prevalence in the environment and the fact that the vast majority of Listeria infections are the result of consuming contaminated food or water, preventing illness and death is undoubtedly a food safety issue.

 L. monocytogenes presents a particular concern with respect to food handling because it can grow at refrigerator temperatures (4°C to 10°C), temperatures commonly used to control pathogens in foods.
 Freezing also has little detrimental effect on the microbe.
 Although pasteurization is sufficient to kill Listeria, failure to reach the desired temperature in large packages can allow the organism to survive.
 Food can also be contaminated after processing by the introduction of unpasteurized material, as happens during the preparation of some cheeses.
 Listeria can also be spread by contact with contaminated hands, equipment, and counter tops.

 The use of irradiation to reduce Listeria to safe levels in foods has many proponents.
 As noted by an eminent CDC researcher, Robert V. Tauxe:

 Ready-to-eat meats, such as hot dogs, have already been subjected to a pathogen-killing step when the meat is cooked at the factory, so contamination is typically the result of in-plant contamination after that step.
 Improved sanitation in many plants has reduced the incidence of infection by half since 1986, but the risk persists, as illustrated by a large hot dog-associated outbreak that occurred in 1999.
 Additional heat treatment or irradiation of meat after it is packaged would eliminate Listeria that might be present at that point.